- The USB-C connections are faster, more reliable and the connector is reversible.

 You can also try and use a different cable and see if that fixes the USB-C not working Windows 10 issue.

-- Swipe over to the All Apps list
+- Tap Start, then swipe over to the All Apps list

-- Select Check for Updates so as to check for the latest Windows updates and device drivers.
+- Touch Phone Update and select Check for Updates to check for the latest Windows updates and device drivers.

-The possible causes for this is either the connected device or dongle isn’t connected to the correct USB-C port on your computer or device, or it is connected using an external hub or dock.
+The possible causes for this are either the connected device or dongle isn’t connected to the correct USB-C port on your computer or device, or it’s connected using an external hub or dock.

 To fix this, ensure the device or dongle is connected directly to your computer or phone, and then connect it to the correct USB-C port that supports the device or dongle’s features.